 This page provides an overview of the formal complaint process under the MIT P&P, section 9.8, excluding Title IX Sexual Harassment, when the Respondent is a staff member or postdoctoral scholar.
-Click here for the Title IX Sexual Harassment handout.
+You can also access the Title IX Sexual Harassment page.
 You can email IDHR staff at firstname.lastname@example.org with questions at any point throughout the process.

 Both parties, as well as the Respondent’s supervisor, receive a copy of the Investigation Report and any exhibits that were relied upon in the report.
 If a violation of an MIT Conduct Policy is found, these documents are also sent to the Respondent’s department/unit head and to the Academic Council member of the unit in which the Respondent works.

-Discipline and Sanctions When a determination is made that a Respondent has violated a Conduct Policy, the Academic Council member of the Respondent’s unit determines the appropriate disciplinary action and/or sanctions to take, and the Respondent receives written notification of any such discipline and sanctions.
-Please review Policy 18.104.22.168 for more information.
+Discipline and Sanctions: When a determination is made that a Respondent has violated a Conduct Policy, the Academic Council member of the Respondent’s unit determines the appropriate disciplinary action and/or sanctions to take, and the Respondent receives written notification of any such discipline and sanctions.
+Please review Policy 126.96.36.199 for more information.

 The Complainant is not generally provided with information about any action imposed on the Respondent, unless it directly affects the Complainant, such as a “no contact” order.
 However, in cases of sexual assault, dating/domestic violence, or stalking, the Complainant and Respondent both receive written notice of the result of the investigation (including the discipline), procedures for appeal (if applicable), any change to the result, and when the results become final.

-Assistance during the Complaint Resolution Process In cases of sexual assault, domestic/dating violence, and stalking, the Complainant and the Respondent may bring an advisor of their choice, including an attorney, to any meetings or interviews, as long as that person is not a witness or a party to the complaint.
+Assistance during the Complaint Resolution Process: In cases alleging a violation of Section 9.5.1 Sexual Harassment, Section 188.8.131.52 Sexual Misconduct, Section 184.108.40.206 Gender-Based Harassment, Section 220.127.116.11 Title IX Sexual Harassment, or Section 9.5.2 Stalking, the Complainant and the Respondent may bring an advisor of their choice, including an attorney, to any meetings or interviews, as long as that person is not a witness or a party to the complaint.
 In all other cases, the parties may be accompanied to any meeting by a member of the MIT community, as long as that person is not a family member, subordinate, or attorney.
 Parties are asked to provide advanced notice if they will bring an advisor to meetings.
 Advisors may assist in preparing the case and in accompanying the party in an interview but are not allowed to submit material or ask or answer questions on behalf of the party.